Throat Feels Dry? 7 Reasons You Might Have A Dry Throat

 This is a common reason that leads to poor throat conditions.
 The norm is that while sleeping an individual must breathe through their nose.
 In case a person is breathing through their mouth, the constant flow of air and moisture dampens the amounts of saliva and leads to a dry sensation.
 Not only can they expect a moist mouth but also the initiation of snoring activity that can cause substantial stress on the throat.

-4. Smoking Cigarettes, Marijuana And Consuming Excess Alcohol
+4. Smoking Cigarettes, Marijuana, And Consuming Excess Alcohol

-These days, the majority of people are either drinking excess alcohol on a daily basis, consuming pot or smoking back-to-back cigarettes.
+These days, the majority of people are either drinking excess alcohol on a daily basis, consuming pot, or smoking back-to-back cigarettes.
 All these are bad habits and contribute to dehydration and throat soreness in multiple ways.

-The same goes for nicotine and pot, both these substances are known to instill thirst due to drying up of saliva.
+The same goes for nicotine and pot, both these substances are known to instill thirst due to the drying up of saliva.
 You must drink at least 5-7 liters of water a day if you are a smoker of any kind of substance.